Designed in 1974, it is a tool that can communicate patients’ level of awareness of acute or traumatic brain injury.

-- Oriented : Indicates correctly the name, place and date (+5).
+- Introduced: Correctly indicates the name, place, and date (+5).

-- Not verifiable: Paralyzed or other limiting factor (NT).
+- Not verifiable: Paralyzed or another limiting factor (NT).

 - Extension: Extend the arm to the elbow (+2).

-- Abnormal Flexion: Flexes the arm at the elbow, presents a predominantly abnormal characteristic (+3).
+- Abnormal Flexion: Flexes the arm at the elbow and presents a predominantly strange characteristic (+3).

-- Normal flexion: Folds the arm at the elbow quickly but does not present a predominantly abnormal appearance (+4).
+- Normal flexion: Folds the arm at the elbow quickly but does not give an essentially abnormal appearance (+4).

 - Obeys Commands: 2 part request (+6).

-Medical professionals use the aforementioned scale to obtain the best eye opening response, the best motor response and the best verbal response.
+Medical professionals use the scale above to obtain the best eye-opening response, the best motor response, and the best verbal response.
 Patients with tracheostomy and endotracheal breathing tubes are considered.

 The 1t column is added to the verbal response in some hospitals to accommodate those patients without altering their Glasgow coma scale score.

-To calculate a patient’s Glasgow coma scale, first rate the patient in each of the three main areas.
+To calculate a patient’s Glasgow coma scale, first-rate the patient in the three main areas.

-Once a number has been determined, add theses to create the sum that is the patient’s Glasgow score.
-Once a score has been identified, it is important to understand the meaning.
+Once a number has been determined, add these to create the sum that is the patient’s Glasgow score.
+Once a score has been identified, it is essential to understand the meaning.

 Each brain injury is different, but in general, the brain injury is classified as:

-As mentioned above, the adaptations are made for intubated patients, but also for those with severe facial edema or swelling.
+As mentioned above, the adaptations are made for intubated patients and those with severe facial edema or swelling.
 These patients are identified with the numerical value of 1 and an adjunct modifier.

-For example, an intubated patient would have a verbal response of 1t, whereas a patient with pronounced ocular swelling would have an ocular response of 1c that would identify the eyes as closed and unable to open due to swelling.
+For example, an intubated patient would have a verbal response of 1t.
+In contrast, a patient with pronounced ocular swelling would have a visual reaction of 1c that would identify the eyes as closed and unable to open due to swelling.

-While the Glasgow coma scale is a great diagnostic tool, there are multiple limitations that can alter the score and not provide an accurate picture of the patient’s brain injury.
+While the Glasgow coma scale is an excellent diagnostic tool, multiple limitations can alter the score and not provide an accurate picture of the patient’s brain injury.
 These include:

 - Pre-existing facts.